Tests such as a float test or a sniff test can help you determine if your egg is good or bad.

 In addition to your nose, your eyes are a valuable tool for telling whether an egg is good or bad.

 If the shell appears dry and undamaged, crack the egg into a clean, white bowl or plate before using.
-Look for any pink, blue, green or black discoloration in the yolk or whites, as this may indicate bacterial growth (3, 4).
+Look for any pink or iridescent discoloration in the yolk or whites, as this may indicate bacterial growth (2).

 If you notice any signs of discoloration, throw the egg out and wash the bowl with hot, soapy water before testing a new egg.